 Non doggy facts about me:

-- I am a shy yet terribly sarcastic person.
+- I am an extremely shy yet terribly sarcastic person.

 - I've been a vegetarian for 11 years.
 Lacto-ovo so I do eat dairy and eggs.
 I also hate vegetables.
 But yes there are foods out there that aren't vegetables or meat!
 Mainly chocolate ;)

 - I swam competitively for 16yrs.
-I wasn't terribly fast, but enjoyed it.
+I wasn't terribly fast, but enjoyed the challenge.
 My specialty was the 200yd butterfly.

 - My bachelors was in psychology.
 My senior project was an experiment with rats and how environmental enrichment can affect performances.
 It turns out that the rats can only gain a tiny bit back if they were raised in the typical isolation/barren environments and are now switched back to a life of social luxury.